GodisGracious1031Ministries/Authorized-King-James-Bible/README.md

 Note:

 1. This application may trigger security software and please ignore it as it is a false alaram.
-2. This github page used to be on another account which I lost access to

 Thank you and have a wonderful day!